 Ragazzi is looking for boys who love to sing

-He’s easy to recognize: the boy who sang The Wheels on the Bus over and over as he drove his dump truck in the sandbox at preschool… the boy who sings on his scooter, or in the bathtub.
-These boys may be quiet or boisterous, but their eyes light up when they hear or make music.
+He’s easy to recognize: the boy who sang “The Wheels on the Bus” over and over as he drove his dump truck in the sandbox at preschool…or the boy who sings on his scooter, or in the bathtub.
+These boys may be quiet or boisterous, but their eyes light up when they hear music.

 Maybe you are a parent who loves music and wants to share that love with your son.
 Or maybe you’ve read the research about the incredible social, academic and emotional benefits attributed to choral music learning.

 Ragazzi offers a complete musical education.
 The program is designed to take boys as young as five from their first taste of choral singing through a full course of choral/vocal instruction.
 Boys from all walks of life enjoy the opportunity to participate in this unparalleled learning experience.

 • Improve social skills and self-esteem

 • Develop an appreciation of music that will last a lifetime

 Here are some more reasons to choose Ragazzi Boys Chorus.